BranniganLab/safep/README.md

 ## Quickstart:

 In a terminal (tested on Linux and Mac):
 1. [Optional] Create and activate a conda environment `conda create -n safep` `conda activate safep`
 2. Install the latest version of the safep package `pip install git+https://github.com/BranniganLab/safep.git`
+3. Continue with either CLI or Notebook interfaces below

+### Notebook
+4a.
+For FEP results, open BAR_Estimator_Basic.ipynb
+4b.
+For RFEP, open RFEP_analysis.ipynb
+5. Follow the instructions in the relevant notebook

+### CLI (only available for FEP, not yet for RFEP)
-3. Navigate to the root directory of your FEP results.
+4. Navigate to the root directory of your FEP results.

 Given a file structure like:
 ```